zabereznikova/docs.de-de/docs/framework/winforms/advanced/how-to-read-image-metadata.md

 ---
-title: 'Gewusst wie: Lesen von Bildmetadaten' ms.date: 03/30/2017
+title: 'Vorgehensweise: Lesen von Bildmetadaten'
+desription: Learn how to read the Windows Forms PropertyItems property of an Image object to retrieve all the metadata from a file. ms.date: 03/30/2017
 dev_langs:
 - csharp